TaszidChowdhury/Pokemon_TCG_Game/README.md

 ### 👟 Retreat Mechanic

 - 🔄 Swap Active Pokémon with one from Bench
-- 🎒 Energy cost system can be added (planned)
+- 🎒 Energy cost system
 - ♻️ Preserves energy and damage
+- ⚠️ Retreat validation checks

 ---